Can Dogs Eat French Toast?

 As you are already very aware, bread is an unavoidable component in making French toast.
 Unfortunately, bread is extremely dangerous to dogs.
 Dogs are unable to consume bread because they cannot digest it properly.

-Bread contains several components that are hazardous to dogs, which flour, gluten, and sugar being at the top of the list.
+Bread contains several components that are hazardous to dogs, with flour, gluten, and sugar being at the top of the list.

 Here is further information about these components and how they affect dogs when consumed: